Pradumnasaraf/DevOps/docs/docker/commands.md

 docker images
 ```

-- Pull/Download the image from the Docker registry to local machine.
+- Pull or download an image from a registry to your local machine.

 ```bash
 docker pull <image name>
 //Eg: docker pull nginx
 ```

-- To run an container (It will 1st pull the image if not present in the local sytem)
+- Run a container.
+Docker will pull the image first if it is not available locally.
-  - NOTE: When we just provide the name of the image it will pull the latest one, i.e `nginx:latest`.
-We can also specify the version `nginx:1.14`
+  - NOTE: If you only provide the image name, Docker uses the default tag, usually `latest`.
+You can also specify a version such as `nginx:1.14`.
-  - Additioanly we can use flags
+  - Common flags:

      - `--name <name> `- To give a name to the container.
      - `-p <Host port:container port>`- To forward the port.
      - `-d` - To run in detached mode
-     - `-it` - For interactive envirnoment
+     - `-it` - For an interactive environment
      - `-e` - For environment variable

 ```bash